bgamari/AndreasPK.github.io/apkblog/posts/2019-06-17-Taking a look at GHC creates unique Ids.md

 ---
-title: Taking a look at how GHC creates Unique Ids
+title: Taking a look at how GHC creates unique Ids
 tags: Haskell, GHC
 ---

 This post looks at `one of the most hammered bits in the whole compiler`, namely GHC's unique supply.

 GHC requires a steady supply of unique identifiers for various reasons.
-This is nothing special by itself.
-But I find the implementation quite interesting especially given how much it is used.
+There is nothing special about this.
+But I found the implementation quite interesting especially given how critical it is for the compiler.

-Towards the end there is some speculation about the performance impact of this code.
+I also found a performance issue with the code while writing this post so hurray for that.

 # The UniqSupply type